onatbas/haxe-resource-load/README.md

 FileSaver.saveAsBytes("File", myByteArray); // saves locally.
 ```

-#FolderTree
+#Folder Watcher

-Folder tree reads a folder contents recursively and sends notifications when files or sub-dirs are added, removed or modified.
+Folder watcher reads a folder contents recursively and sends notifications when files or sub-dirs are added, removed or modified.

 Example: